BronzeCrab/starlab-task/readme.md

 python manage.py runserver
 ```

-Now, you can go to `/admin`, there will be 2 Books and 1 Author, created
+Now, you can go to `/admin`, there will be 2 `Books` and 1 `Author`, created
-in the migration file, you can add some book_files using admin, then go
+in the migration file - `0001_initial.py`, you can add some book files using `admin`, then go
-to `/books` endpoint and test if you can download book files using links.
+to `/books` endpoint and test if you can download book files using given links.

 ## how to run tests: